buildbot/buildbot/master/docs/manual/configuration/workers-docker.rst

 It is especially more complicated as some cloud providers use specific methods to connect to their managed kubernetes.
 Config loaders objects can be shared between LatentWorker.

-Here are the options you can use to connect to your clusters:
+There are three options you may use to connect to your clusters.

+When running both the master and slaves run on the same Kubernetes cluster, you should use the KubeInClusterConfigLoader.
+If not, but having a configured kubectl tool available to the build master is an option for you, you should use KubeCtlProxyConfigLoader.
+If neither of these options is convenient, use KubeHardcodedConfig.

 .. py:class:: buildbot.util.kubeclientservice.KubeCtlProxyConfigLoader
 .. py:class:: buildbot.plugins.util.KubeCtlProxyConfigLoader